Goodman Municipal Court

 Persons charged are typically referred to by the Court as the “accused” or the “defendant”.
 All defendants are presumed innocent unless proven guilty beyond a reasonable doubt by the Prosecution.

-Generally, defendants must answer to the charges filed by either acknowledging guilt and paying the citation in full, including any applicable fines, costs, and fees via mail or online OR in person or by personally appearing at the Court within the timeframe allotted.
-Acceptable payment: check, cashier's check, credit card, or cash.
+Generally, defendants must answer to the charges filed by either acknowledging guilt and paying the citation in full, including any applicable fines, costs, and fees, or by personally appearing at the Court within the timeframe allotted. via mail, online, in person, Payment in the form of check, cashier's check, credit card, or cash is accepted via mail, GoodmanMOPmts.com, or in person.
 Some violations require a court appearance.

 Failure to pay any citation or complaint or failure to appear by the designated court date may result in an order from the Court seeking the defendant’s arrest on a bench warrant.
 It may also result in the suspension of driving privileges for the accused with the State of Missouri and/or their home state if not a resident of Missouri.